Florida once again leads in pedestrian deaths

 Nick Panayoto and his wife get out and walk on a regular basis.
 The former New Yorker said he feels relatively safe while out for some exercise.

-"After being here for 4 years Florida drivers generally are more courteous than New York drivers," he said.
+"After being here for four years, Florida drivers generally are more courteous than New York drivers," he said.

 "The statistics speak for themselves.
 I have to go by that," Panayoto said.

-Boca Raton City Councilman Andy Thomson said work is needed to create a safer environment.
+Boca Raton Councilman Andy Thomson said work is needed to create a safer environment.

 He said safe designs include narrower travel lanes and in-road lights to help illuminate crosswalks.
-Over the past decade, Boca has set its sights on having complete streets.
+Over the past decade, the city has set its sights on having complete streets.

 "Which means trying to draw down the speed of the cars, having a buffer between a sidewalk and the traffic, having separated bike lanes so that the bicyclist feels safe riding out there on the road, having wider sidewalks," Thomson said.